jehanyang/jehanyang.github.io/_posts/2022-10-30-university-survival-guide.md

 ## Vague Problem Sets

 Oftentimes, problem sets are vague in the way that they are written.
 This occurs because the professor is used to their field to the degree that they know what the standard assumptions are when they write questions.
-From my experience, this is a common problem in some electrical engineering classes, although it certainly occurs in other classes also.
+From my experience, this is a common problem in some electrical engineering classes, although it certainly occurs in other classes.

 You don't want your grade to be based off of chance, so you should try to resolve such ambiguities.